-IAS will assess your ability to carry out the PIP activities and look at your claim form and any medical evidence from your GP or consultant.
+The health professional will assess your ability to carry out the PIP activities and look at your claim form and any medical evidence from your GP or consultant.

-The health professional will ask you about your condition and your daily life.
+You will be asked about your condition and your daily life.
 They may ask about daily activities, such as watching television.
 When answering, it's important to explain your abilities/difficulties as fully as you can.
 For example, even though you may be able to follow an hour-long programme on the television, tell them if you need to get up and move around, or change position several times to do so.
 Do say if you can only perform an activity with pain or it causes fatigue either that day or in following days.